bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-16-newsletter.md

     would support expiry dates up to about 45,000 years from now.

-    The recommendation received a moderate amount of discussion on the mailing list, with no clear resolution as of this writing.
+    The recommendation received a moderate amount of discussion on the mailing list, with no clear resolution as of this writing. {% assign timestamp="0:51" %}

 - **Serverless payjoin:** Dan Gould [posted][gould spj] to the Bitcoin-Dev mailing list a [draft BIP][spj bip] for _serverless